 Plan During the Same Month Each Year

 Pick a month or 4 solid weeks to devote to planning out the next year.
 Because of the way sales hit and just the way it works best for me, I do my planning from March 15 to April 15.

-Giving yourself a set time period (you might need more or less than the 4 weeks I recommend) will help you be decisive and make a decision without homeschool planning take over your life.
+Giving yourself a set time period (you might need more or less than the 4 weeks I recommend) will help you be decisive and make a decision without homeschool planning taking over your life.

 Schedule Your Planning Time

 It’s so important that homeschool planning doesn’t take over your life!
-Give yourself 30 to 60 minutes per day for those 4 weeks to do your research, make purchases, etc. Schedule it into your day, you might not need or want to do it every day, but choose what works for you.
+Give yourself 30 to 60 minutes per day for those 4 weeks to do your research, make purchases, etc. Schedule it into your day.
+You might not need or want to do it every day, but choose what works for you.

 Be consistent and give yourself enough time to plan while also not stressing over it!